adamsma/DataInProgress/content/post/2019/2019-10-30-adventures-in-reactivity.markdown

 As the name says, these are endpoints and should be thought of as the end result of a calculation, the finished product.
 In programming terms, these are used to create side effects (i.e. they don't return a value).
 The major use of these are to affect the UI.
 There are two implementations of reactive endpoints to consider:

-Outputs
+#### Outputs

-: These are the assignment to a member of the `output` object and usually involve a call to a function of the format `renderXYZ`.
+These are the assignment to a member of the `output` object and usually involve a call to a function of the format `renderXYZ`.
 For example, `output$myPlot <- renderPlot(...)`.
 Here your objective is to give Shiny a series of steps on *how* to create the output, *not* when.
 If you provide the expression on how a output object is created, Shiny will figure out when it needs to be refreshed.

-Observe and ObserveEvent
+#### Observe and ObserveEvent

-: Analogous to reactives, `observeEvent` is just a special case of an `observe`.
+Analogous to reactives, `observeEvent` is just a special case of an `observe`.
 In actuality, assigning to an output creates an observer behind the scenes (with extra instructions to communicate with the browser).
 While observers are the closest thing Shiny has to try to let you control when a side effect happens, the expressions should still be thought of as a series of steps for Shiny to follow when it deems necessary.
 Essentially "Hey Shiny, here are some steps to follow.
 Re-execute when you deem something has changed."

 Where the trouble starts, and what I will focus on for the rest of this document, is when we try to use observers to force the update of a variable.
 Observers can be used to update reactive values, but even this should be done carefully as this may inadvertently break the dependency chain.

 ## The Fight Scene

+{{< image classes="center" src="../../../img/2019/adventures-in-reactivity/thecodenator.png" thumbnail-width="50%" >}}

 What does the following code do?